 - Resource: users of the template can select from existing items, media, or item sets in the installation, or select any resource.

-- Additional options may be added by modules, such as Numeric Data Types and Value Suggest.
+- Additional options may be added by modules:

 You can select multiple data types, for example giving users the option of Text or Resource for input, but not URI.
 All choices will appear in the data types field with an "X" to the right of their label - click the "X" to remove that data type.

 Note that while suggested vocabulary data types are essentially text entries, selecting one or more of these will exclude the user from entering URI values unless this is also explicitly included as an option.
 You may need to add URIs if there are external vocabularies not included in Value Suggest that you wish to use as a fallback.
 Data types appear in the same order they appear in the dropdown, so you cannot prioritize data types by ordering them.

 In the image above, textual subject entries can be added to using controlled vocabularies, as well as existing values already in the Omeka installation (by including "Omeka: Property" as the data type), all of which are supplied by the Value Suggest module.